-Audit report reference Issue Audit finding Conditions and commitments found not compliant Status Section 4.1, Table 5 Item 7 (page 10) / Section 4.2, Table 6 Item 7 (page 13) Due to a Non-compliance in the Water Management Plan, DPIE consider it not implemented Not Compliant Low Risk PA 09_0062 Schedule 3 Condition 29 In progress A draft revised Water Management Plan (WMP) was submitted to DPIE in April 2020 and is currently under assessment.
-There have been delays in progressing management plan reviews as DPIE have requested that the revised management plans be submitted sequentially to avoid overloading the reviewers.
-Action assigned (completion of WMP review DPIE dependent).
-Section 4.1, Table 5 Item 12 (page 10) / Section 4.2, Table 6 Item 12 (page 15) Due to an administrative Non-compliance in the Aboriginal Heritage Management Plan, DPIE consider it not implemented.
-Not Compliant Administrative PA 09_0062 Schedule 3 Condition 45 In progress The Aboriginal Heritage Management Plan (AHMP) is currently being reviewed and revised by Mt Arthur Coal, in consultation with OEH, the Aboriginal community, MSC and relevant landowners.
-The DPIE have requested that the revised management plans for review be submitted sequentially to avoid overloading the reviewers.
+Audit report reference Issue Audit finding Conditions and commitments found not compliant Status Proposed Completion Dates Section 4.1, Table 5 Item 7 (page 10) / Section 4.2, Table 6 Item 7 (page 13) Due to a Non- compliance in the Water Management Plan, DPIE consider it not implemented Not Compliant Low Risk PA 09_0062 Schedule 3 Condition 29 In progress A draft revised Water Management Plan (WMP) was submitted to DPIE in April 2020 and is currently under assessment.
+The original 2017 IEA completion date was not met as there have been delays in progressing management plan reviews as DPIE have requested that the revised management plans be submitted sequentially to avoid overloading the reviewers.
+The DPIE also prioritised post approval document review for sites requiring critical updates.
+The sequential review of management plans can be demonstrated by the following Management Plan submission record;Blast Management Plan (BMP) -submitted March 2018, approved June 2018; 30 th April, 2021